cap-js/docs/java/change-tracking.md

 For the UI part, you also need to enable the feature described here [On-the-fly Localization of EDMX](https://cap.cloud.sap/docs/releases/dec23#on-the-fly-localization-of-edmx).

-### Annotating entities
+### Annotating Entities

-To capture changes, you need to extend your entities with a technical aspect and annotate the entity with annotation `@changelog` that will mark the elements whose changes are to be logged.
+To capture changes, you need to extend your entity with a technical aspect and annotate the entity with annotation `@changelog`, which will declare the elements whose changes are to be logged.

 Given the following entity that represents a book on the domain level: